Tuition Payment Questions

-Available funds will be disbursed according to the selection made on the Parent PLUS Loan Refund Authorization Statement (PAS) on the published disbursement dates.
+Available funds will be disbursed according to the selection made on the Parent PLUS Loan Refund Authorization Statement (PAS) or the loan application on the published disbursement dates.
 Parent Authorization Statements must be completed by the parent.

 The Parent PLUS Loan refund method defaults to Parent and is received via check.
 Therefore, permissions only need to be provided if the parent prefers their student to receive the refund to the student’s designated bank account.

 What charges will a Parent PLUS Loan cover?

 The Parent PLUS Title IV Authorization form is required to apply the Parent PLUS Loan to non-allowable charges (charges other than Tuition and Room and Board).

 You can fill out the form here and fax it to (850) 644-5142, or mail it to our office.